 3 – Money – What do people pay for in your topic?
 If people are not spending money on your topic, it’s going to be hard to make money.

 Your niche is the intersection of those three concepts.
-Follow this guide for creating your first website.

 Is blogging dead conclusion